KOTC Logo (C) 1996 Columbus Knox

 December 26th to January 1st

 KOTC holds a public celebration on the principals founded by

-KOTC's own BARBARA EASELY graced the EMILY ROLLINS guest chair.
+KOTC's own BARBARA EASELY- COX graced the EMILY ROLLINS guest chair.

-Barbara Easley is a community activist, life time KOTC member and former member of The Black Panther Party.
+Barbara Easley- Cox is a community activist, life time KOTC member and former member of The Black Panther Party.

 She will be sharing 40 to 50 years of true life experiences.

 ~ ~ ~ ~ ~ ~

 Philadelphia, Pennsylvania is rich with history on woman of color.
 This is a annual recognition with workshops, lectures, and performances.

 April is National Poetry Month!

-KOTC poets invites local poets from far and near to join us at our Creative Community Story Circle to drop a rhyme on these last days & times!
+KOTC poets invites local poets from far and near to join us at our Creative Community Story Circle & Monthly Meeting to drop a rhyme in these last days & times.